Volatility smile: Formula

 Risk reversals are generally quoted as x% delta risk reversal and essentially is Long x% delta call, and short x% delta put.

 Butterfly, on the other hand, is a strategy consisting of:

 −y% delta fly which mean Long y% delta call, Long y% delta put, short one ATM call and short one ATM put (small hat shape).

 Implied volatility and historical volatility

-It is helpful to note that implied volatility is related to historical volatility, but the two are distinct.
+While historical volatility may influence implied volatility, the two are distinct.
 Historical volatility is a direct measure of the movement of the underlying’s price (realized volatility) over recent history (e.g. a trailing 21-day period).
 Implied volatility, in contrast, is determined by the market price of the derivative contract itself, and not the underlying.
 Therefore, different derivative contracts on the same underlying have different implied volatilities as a function of their own supply and demand dynamics.
 For instance, the IBM call option, strike at $100 and expiring in 6 months, may have an implied volatility of 18%, while the put option strike at $105 and expiring in 1 month may have an implied volatility of 21%.
 At the same time, the historical volatility for IBM for the previous 21 day period might be 17% (all volatilities are expressed in annualized percentage moves).